PepijnBullens/pit/readme.md

 ## 📦 Features

 - Create repositories remotely
+- Commit changes locally
-- Commit changes to the server
+- Push changes to the server
 - Clone repositories to your machine
 - Pull updates from the server
 - Detects if you’re inside a valid `pit` repo

 ---